MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap5-driverdependency.md

-﻿---
+---
-Description: Contains the driver constraint information for a UWP app.
+description: Contains the driver constraint information for a UWP app.
 title: uap5:DriverDependency